Dilepton Radiation from Strongly Interacting Systems

+The strategy for close-pair rejection pursued by the PHENIX was to introduce the Hadron Blind Detector (HBD).
+This detector had been installed nearest to the interaction point in a field free region.
+The detector was able to record Cherenkov light emitted from electron and positron tracks traversing its radiator gas prior to the particles entering the tracking section of the spectrometer.
+Matching of candidate tracks in the spectrometer with the signals in the HBD enables both, pion rejection (if no Cherenkov signal is seen in the region of interest) and Dalitz (close) pair rejection (if the Cherenkov signal has about twice the strength as the one expected for singles).

-A second handle to reduce background contributions is to reject electron tracks which have transverse momenta below a certain threshold.
-Electrons from $\pi^0$ Dalitz decays or from conversion of the $\pi^0$'s decay photons peak at low transverse momentum.
-This cuts, however, has to be handled with caution as it also reduces the phase space of the detected signal pairs in the region of small invariant mass.
+A different handle to reduce background contributions is to reject electron tracks which have transverse momenta below a certain threshold.
+Electrons from \piz\ Dalitz decays or from conversion of the \piz\'s decay photons peak at low transverse momentum.
+These cuts, however, have to be handled with caution as it also reduces the phase space of the detected signal pairs in the region of small invariant mass.